alycet/movie-data-etl-pipeline/README.md

 ### Project Execution Flow
 1. **Extract**

-In the extract phase, a lambda function is triggered and executed to extract data and load into AWS S3 bucket.
-This lamdba funtion is deployed with a docker image.
+In the extract phase, a lambda function is triggered and executed to extract data and load into AWS S3 bucket that holds data to be processed.
+This lamdba funtion is deployed with a docker image to package all dependencies and libraries.

   * Using selenium, beautiful soup, and requests, the top 1000 movie titles are extracted from IMDB website.

   * The titles are passed to the OMDB API to extract more information about each movie.

 2.  **Transform**

+In the transformation phase, a lambda function is triggered to clean data and transform to csv files.
+These csv files are loaded to S3 buckets for processed and transformed data.

+ * Details

 3.  **Load**

+In the load phase, cleaned data is merged into Snowflake for querying.

+ * Details

 ### Data Model